Scott Leitch: Career

 Leitch began his playing career in 1989 at junior club Shettleston before turning professional with Dunfermline Athletic in April 1990.
 After three years at Dunfermline he joined Heart of Midlothian, where he remained for another three years before moving to England with Swindon Town in a £15,000 transfer.
 Leitch returned to Scotland in 2000 with home-town team Motherwell where he played 128 league games, scoring 1 goal.

 A succession of injury problems prompted Leitch to retire as player in 2006 and turn to management with Ross County, where he was officially appointed on 18 April 2006.
 He guided the club to their first national trophy in November 2006, when they won the Scottish Challenge Cup against Clyde, however the club were also relegated from the Scottish First Division the same season.

 On 30 April 2007, Leitch resigned as manager of Ross County after the club's relegation.
 In June that year he became assistant manager to Mark McGhee at Motherwell.
 In June 2009 Leitch became the assistant manager of Aberdeen when McGhee became their manager.
 Leitch was sacked by Aberdeen on 1 December 2010 along with manager McGhee and coach Colin Meldrum after a poor run of results left them only spared from the foot of the Scottish Premier League by goal difference; they also oversaw the SPL's heaviest ever defeat when Celtic beat Aberdeen 9–0.
 Leitch was then academy director at Motherwell from November 2013 to December 2017.

+Leitch was appointed as academy director at Hamilton Academical in July 2025.